sinkosi/matcha/README.md

 * Once connected, an user should modify his username, mail address or password.

 ## HOW TO USE

 * Use your favourite apache or Nginx server to host the server.
 * Ensure your mail server is active, this application sends confirmation emails to
     - activate accounts
     - reset passwords
     - update details
     - notify of comments & likes
+### Running Back-End

+Details on How to get the get the [NodeJS on the Backend](api/README.md) to start running including MySQL Database is included inside the 'api' folder.

+### Running Front-End

+The front-end and the backend must be running concurrently in separate instances.
+You must keep port 3000 and port 3000 free.

+If you wish to get the [Front-End](UI/README.md) running, check the document in the UI Folder.

 # FINAL MARK /100